HawyHoWingYam/MobileDeepfakeDetection/project_instruction/MobileDeepfake - A Lightweight Deep Learning.md

 literature review on deepfake generation and detection techniques, with special focus on face-swap detection methods and prior mobile AI implementations.
-During this phase, gather relevant research papers, survey existing deepfake detection tools, and familiarize with the NCNN framework documentation.
+During this phase, gather relevant research papers, survey existing deepfake detection tools, and familiarize yourself with practical deployment stacks (PyTorch, TorchScript, ONNX Runtime).
 Simultaneously, refine the thesis proposal (this document) based on initial findings and feedback, clearly defining the project scope and plan.
 Month 2-3: Dataset Acquisition and Preparation – Obtain the FaceForensics++ dataset (and any supplementary datasets such as DFDC or others if needed).
 Set up the data processing pipeline: extract frames from videos if working with still-image detection,